Also called Black Sugar Maple

 More About Acer nigrum

-- Very similar to the sugar maple, but better adapted to hot, dry conditions
+- A subspecies of Sugar maple, better adapted to hot, dry conditions

 - Leaves have a rougher texture than the sugar maple, with its lobes typically drooping downward

 - Light green summer foliage turns bright yellow in the fall, at times orange to red

 Native to Ontario and parts of North America.

 Black Maple Growing and Maintenance Tips

 Black maples can tolerate dense shade, but do best in full sun and a moist, fertile, slightly acidic soil.
 Mature trees have some tolerance to drought.

 Acer nigrum Characteristics